MrPeterman/The-Tiny-One-TTO-/README.md

 Aim(s):

-  -the beginning is meant to be as 'Vanilla' as possible ('Vanilla' in a property way), so the player can't use basic magic, teleportation, even energy production won't be unlocked until they defeat the Ender Dragon.
+  -the beginning is meant to be as 'Vanilla' as possible, so the player can't use basic magic, teleportation, even energy production won't be unlocked until they defeat the Ender Dragon.

   -there will be no mod that changes worldgen (to create a map preview in an online app like Mineatlas or Chunkbase)

-  -every implemented era can be play on its own
+  -every implemented era can be played on its own